|Craft category||Vehicles / Wood|

 - Market issues: Many wheelwrights are now diversifying their market and expanding into other markets e.g. gun carriages, market barrows.

 Craftspeople currently known

 - See the list of Working Wheelwrights on the website of the Worshipful Company of Wheelwrights, compiled in 2009.
-The list currently undergoing a review in line with a recent survey conducted in 2020.
+The list undergoing a review in line with a recent survey conducted in 2020.